swapman972/jsdom-dom-challenge-nyc-web-033020/README.md

 > Note: These deliverables are written in the form of _User Stories_.
 They describe the features from the perspective of a user when they visit the page.

-1. As a user, I should see the timer increment every second once the page has loaded.
+√1.
+As a user, I should see the timer increment every second once the page has loaded.
+- pseudo code:
+  √set DomContentLoad to Document (top event listenner) √Select the node with id = 'counter'
+  √increment the textContent by 1 every second

-2. As a user, I can manually increment and decrement the counter using the plus and minus buttons.
+√2.
+As a user, I can manually increment and decrement the counter using the plus and minus buttons.
+- pseudo code:
+  √Select the node with id = 'minus'
+  √Select the node with id = 'plus'
+  √assign click event to the both buttons √(increment), (decrement)

 3. As a user, I can 'like' an individual number of the counter.
 I should see count of the number of 'likes' associated with that number.
+- pseudo code:
+  √Select the node with id = 'heart'
+  √Select the node with class = 'likes'

+  create list item (li) with inner span set innerHTML of li to = `${counter.textContent} has been liked <span>0<span> time append to node with class 'likes'

 4. As a user, I can pause the counter, which should

   * pause the counter